SidhaarthShree07/SarvajnaGPT/README.md

       - Open or reuse an existing VS Code window for a target file (no duplicate instance spam)
       - Force split-screen with the current foreground window (left or right side) using Snap Assist heuristics
       - Prefer CUA-driven Snap selection when the CUA agent is healthy; gracefully fall back to native Win+Arrow snapping
-   - Word automation (COM)
+   - Word assistance (clipboard‑first)
-      - Create new or open existing .docx files, insert/append text, optionally save to a sandbox path
+      - Create new or open existing .docx files and append/insert text when requested
-      - Optional auto-split with the initiating window for side-by-side editing
+      - Default flow: generate enhanced text and copy it to your clipboard for manual paste (preserves split layout and formatting)
+      - Optional/experimental: direct automation via COM and window focus when explicitly enabled
    - Adaptive snapping strategy
       - Primary: CUA enumerates and selects Snap layout tiles programmatically (fewer keystroke heuristics)
       - Fallback: deterministic Win + Arrow key sequences to achieve target half-side when CUA is unavailable